DusanJankovic877/online-advertisement-api/README.md

-To install Laravel, Composer is one of options which one i used
+There is few ways to install Laravel, I used Composer for installation.

 Composer - Dependency Management for PHP
 ========================================